Kayla Creamer, W2IRY

 Need some talking point ideas?
 Check out Giving a Talk About Amateur Radio?

-Public Informational Displays in Eastern Massachusetts
+Public Informational Displays

 Whitman Amateur Radio Club members, assisted by other area amateurs, set up tables and a portable station over the Thanksgiving weekend and operate as NI1X at the Plimoth Plantation, the home of the Mayflower II in Plymouth, Massachusetts.
 The participants demonstrate Amateur Radio to tourists and visitors.
 In the past the group has logged over a hundred HF and VHF contacts with US and foreign amateurs, including a contact with Plymouth, England.